Rhonda Sing: World Championship Wrestling (1999–2000)

 In late 1999, she worked with World Championship Wrestling (WCW) briefly, appearing on several telecasts to help generate interest in a women's division.
 She was also a contender for both the WCW Cruiserweight Championship and WCW Hardcore Championship.
 In addition to competing in matches using her Singh and Monster Ripper gimmicks, she also appeared with the Nitro Girls dance troupe providing comic relief.

 Personal life

-Rhonda was born in Calgary on February 21, 1961 to Jack Mah Sing, a grocery store operator, and Elsie Beatrice Sing.
+Rhonda was born in Calgary on February 21, 1961, to Jack Mah Sing, a grocery store operator, and Elsie Beatrice Sing.
 She had Chinese ancestry on her father's side.
 She was one of four children, having three brothers.
 She spoke fluent Japanese and Spanish.
 Backstage, Sing was friends with the male, rather than the female, wrestlers.
 During her time in the WWF, she developed a close friendship with Owen Hart.
 After leaving WCW, Sing took a break from wrestling.
 In 2001, she worked as a caregiver to the handicapped.
-According to her brother Tom, she had a "big heart" and "liked to look after people".

-On July 27, 2001, Sing died of a heart attack at the age of 40.
+On July 27, 2001, Sing died at the age of 40.
 She never married or had children.
-Sing was buried on August 3, 2001 in Mountain View Cemetery in Calgary, and her funeral was attended by fellow wrestlers including Bret Hart, Stu Hart, Davey Boy Smith, Smith Hart, Allen Coage, and Ben Bassarab.
+Sing was buried on August 3, 2001, in Mountain View Cemetery in Calgary, and her funeral was attended by fellow wrestlers including Bret Hart, Stu Hart, Davey Boy Smith, Smith Hart, Allen Coage, and Ben Bassarab.